civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(3)** Subject to section 6, the Governor in Council may make regulations respecting the circumstances in which or conditions under which an order under subsection (2) is not necessary.

-> **Explanatory Note**:
-> New.

 ### Section 186

 Subsection 198(1) of the Act is replaced by the following:

 ### Section 198

-  **(1)** If an operational safety officer or the Chief Safety Officer, on reasonable grounds, is of the opinion that continuation of an operation in relation to the exploration or drilling for or the production, conservation, processing or transportation of petroleum **or in relation to an offshore renewable energy project** in any portion of the offshore area is likely to result in serious bodily injury, the operational safety officer or Chief Safety Officer, as the case may be, may order that the operation cease or be continued only in accordance with the terms of the order.
+  **(1)** If an operational safety officer or the Chief Safety Officer, on reasonable grounds, is of the opinion that continuation of an operation in relation to the exploration or drilling for or the production, conservation, processing or transportation of petroleum or in relation to an offshore renewable energy project in any portion of the offshore area is likely to result in serious bodily injury, the operational safety officer or Chief Safety Officer, as the case may be, may order that the operation cease or be continued only in accordance with the terms of the order.

-> **Explanatory Note**:
-> Existing text of subsection 198(1):
-> *Existing Text*:
-> > If an operational safety officer or the Chief Safety Officer, on reasonable grounds, is of the opinion that continuation of an operation in relation to the exploration or drilling for or the production, conservation, processing or transportation of petroleum in any portion of the offshore area is likely to result in serious bodily injury, the operational safety officer or Chief Safety Officer, as the case may be, may order that the operation cease or be continued only in accordance with the terms of the order.

 ### Section 187

 The heading before section 198.2 of the Act is replaced by the following:

-#### Installation **or Facility** Manager
+#### Installation or Facility Manager

-> **Explanatory Note**:
-> Existing text of the heading:
-> *Existing Text*:

 ### Section 188